 - 1 cup orange peppers sliced

 - Handful Thai basil leaves

-- Set Instant Pot to Saute(more) mode.
-Once the ‘hot’ sign displays add oil and 2 tablespoons of red curry paste.
+- Set the Instant Pot to Saute(more) mode and heat oil.
+Add 2 tablespoons of red curry paste.
 Saute for 30 seconds.

 - Add Chicken and mix it well with the red curry paste.

 - Add coconut milk (Note for a less soupy curry, add only half the can).

 - Close Instant Pot with the pressure valve to sealing.
 Pressure Cook (Hi) for 2 minutes followed by 10 minute Natural Pressure Release.
 (Increase cook time for thicker chicken breasts to 4 mins)

 - Open the Instant Pot, stir in fish sauce and brown sugar.
 For spicier curry add remaining red curry paste and hot peppers.

 - Add onions, red, yellow and orange peppers.
 Stir in well.
 Set Instant Pot to Saute mode and bring the curry to a gentle boil (about 2-3 minutes).
 This will allow the veggies to stay crunchy.
 Garnish with the Thai basil leaves.

 ♥ We LOVE to hear from you!
 Did you try this recipe?
 Please share your food photo with hashtag #ministryofcurry on Facebook or Instagram, so we can see it and our followers can enjoy it too!
 Thank you and Happy Cooking

 ♥ Subscribe to our Youtube Channel for tasty and easy video recipes.
 Looking for more Instant Pot recipes?
 Check out our delicious Instant Pot Recipe board on Pinterest.